buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 The current default policy table leads to preference for IPv6 GUAs over IPv4 globals, which is widely considered preferential behavior to support greater use of IPv6 in dual-stack environments.
 This helps allow sites to phase out IPv4 as its evidenced use becomes ever lower.

+However, there are two issues with preference, or rather non-preference, for ULAs as orginally defined in RFC 6724.

-However, the same default policy table also puts IPv6 ULAs below all IPv4 addresses, including {{RFC1918}} addresses.
+One is that the same default policy table also puts IPv6 ULAs below all IPv4 addresses, including {{RFC1918}} addresses.
 For many site operators this behavior will be counter-intuitive, given the IPv6 GUA preference, and may create difficulties with respect to planning, operational, and security implications for environments where ULA addressing is used in IPv4/IPv6 dual-stack network scenarios.
 The expected default prioritization of IPv6 traffic over IPv4 by default, as happens with IPv6 GUA addressing, does not happen for ULAs.

 As a result, the use of ULAs is not a viable option for dual-stack networking transition planning, large scale network modeling, network lab environments or other modes of large scale networking that run both IPv4 and IPv6 concurrently with the expectation that IPv6 will be preferred by default.

+The other issue is that where nodes in a dual-stack site are addressed from both ULA and GUA prefixes, RFC 6724 will see GUA-GUA address pairs chosen over ULA-ULA.
+One goal of ULA addressing was to allow local communications to be independent of the availablility of external connectivity and addressing, such that persistent ULAs can be used even when the global prefix made available to a site is withdrawn or changes.

-This document describes two methods by which a node can implement elevated or differential preference for ULAs.
+This document therefore describes two methods to support a node implementing elevated or differential preference for ULAs in specific conditions.

-The general method is by updating the default policy table to elevate the preference for ULAs such that ULAs will be preferred over all IPv4 addresses, providing more consistent and less confusing behavior for operators, and to assist operators in phasing out IPv4 from dual-stack environments, since by this update IPv6 GUAs and ULAs will be preferred over any IPv4 addresses.
+The first, general method is by updating the default policy table to elevate the preference for ULAs such that ULAs will be preferred over all IPv4 addresses, providing more consistent and less confusing behavior for operators, and to assist operators in phasing out IPv4 from dual-stack environments, since by this update both IPv6 GUAs and ULAs will be preferred over any IPv4 addresses.
 This is an important enabler for sites seeking to move from dual-stack to IPv6-only networking.

-RFC 6724 defined a method by which nodes may provide more fine-grained support for elevating the preference for specific ULA prefixes that are known to be local, while leaving other general ULA prefixes at their existing precedence.
-This document upgrades the requirement in RFC 6724 for nodes to insert a higher precedence entry in the policy table for observed ULA prefixes that are known to be local, referred to in this document as "known-local" ULAs, from a MAY to a SHOULD.
-Nodes implementing this behaviour would see ULA prefixes known to be local to the node's site having precedence over both IPv6 GUA and IPv4 addresses, while other general ULAs would not.
+The second method introduces the concept of known-local ULAs.
+RFC 6724 already includes a method by which nodes MAY provide more fine-grained support for elevating the preference for specific ULA prefixes, while leaving other general ULA prefixes at their existing precedence.
+This document elevates the requirement for specific ULA prefixes to be inserted into the policy table to be a MUST, but only for observed prefixes that are known to be local, i.e., known-local ULAs.
+Nodes implementing this behaviour will see ULA prefixes known to be local to the node's site having precedence over IPv6 GUA addresses, such that they can use ULA addressing independently of global prefixes within their site and GUAs to talk to destinations external to their site.

-AUTHORS' NOTE: The authors have had feedback suggesting this requirement should be a MUST, which would mean that known-local ULAs would take precedence on compliant implementations over all IPv6 GUAs and all IPv4 addresses, but other general ULAs would not.
-We would very much like further feedback on this potential change to the document, or from those who may have implementations of such an approach.

-This change aims to improve the default handling of address selection for common cases, and unmanaged / automatic scenarios rather than those where DHCPv6 is deployed.
+These changes aim to improve the default handling of address selection for common cases, and unmanaged / automatic scenarios rather than those where DHCPv6 is deployed.
 The changes are discussed in more detail in the following sections, with a further section providing a summary of the proposed updates.

 # Preference of 6to4 addresses